-2.1.3.1 Search (Potential Value)
+2.1.3.1 Search (Not a Direct Measure of Sales)

 Use of search engines or searching a page or online marketplace for terms that directly or indirectly relate to a product or brand are often a useful measure of potential or expected value that may be correlated or attributed to direct or realized value Outcome measures (but should not be considered an Outcome in and of itself).
 It's important to note that advertising is often served to consumers using such search tools when the search terms are not directly related to a potential purchase or purchase intent.
 This advertising is subject to exposure measures, discussed further in this document, such as Impressions, Viewable Impressions, Duration, Clicks, and other engagement metrics that are likely more strongly related to bottom funnel Outcomes than the search itself, which must be considered and appropriately accounted for in attribution methodologies.
 Direct product searches, especially those in online marketplaces that can be directly tied to eventual purchases (such as a search and click through online conversion), are encouraged to be given greater weight or priority than indirect searches by users that eventually purchase.
-Further, measurement organizations are encouraged to segregate Paid Search (such as it relates to keyword terms made available via auction) from Organic (non-Paid) Search.
+Further, measurement organizations are encouraged to segregate Paid

+Search (such as it relates to keyword terms made available via auction) from Organic (non-Paid) Search for the reporting of Search metrics.
 The MRC will consider making this segregation a requirement in the future.

 Search results can themselves also be measured using standardized Impression, Viewable Impression and Click measurement approaches (of the search results themselves) and related measurement standards requirements must be adhered to when measuring search activity.
+Search measures can also include the number of queries performed.

-2.1.4 Purchase Intent (Potential Value)
+2.1.4 Purchase Intent (Not a Direct Measure of Sales)